When you search for ‘passive income ideas‘ online, you’re bombarded with endless listicles promising quick and easy riches, like:

 And even if you do manage to build a sizeable community, keeping them engaged and subscribed is a whole other challenge.

 Now, let’s address the ‘passive’ part of this income stream.
 Spoiler alert: it’s not.
-Running a membership community is like having a part-time job that you can never clock out from.
+Running a membership community is like having a part-time job you can never clock out from.

 You need to constantly create new content to keep your members engaged and feeling like they’re getting value for their money.
 And we’re not talking about throwing together a quick blog post once a month.